hindu-comm/weblogs/manasataramgini/2015/11/2015-11-19_the-autumn-days.md

 in for them, and slipped out just before the attack to join our children who were waiting in advance with our vehicle at the pass in the hills to complete the escape.”
-Vidrum: “Wow\!
+Vidrum: “Wow!
 That’s quite an escape.
 Then I guess you all would have also divined that even I had faked my injury and did not show up at the hospital.”
 Somakhya: “We hoped you would do it.
 That is why we had delivered the